krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-The logs don't trace the time on external service, the time also includes all the magic done by
+The logs don't trace the time using an external service; the time also includes all the magic done by
 Spring, including waiting for a connection from the pool.
-You can easily see that for the second request
+You can easily see that for the second request,
-logs like:
+the logs look like this:

 ```
 External WS invoked in: 937ms